Via LawMeme, Jack Balkin has consulted the I Ching on the future of copyright extensions, and The Oracle

 Four weeks ago, Stayner was

-, though under California law it will be automatically appealed.
+sentenced to death, though under California law it will be automatically appealed.

 Meanwhile, last friday, Kenneth Parnell (now 72 and living in Berkeley) was arrested for allegedly trying to

-buy a child
+buy a child.

 UPDATE 2003-01-09: He seems to have confessed.
 Yikes.